AloriumTechnology/XLR8BuildTemplate/README.md

 TOOLS
 -----

-1. Download and install Quartus Tool available from Intel by goggling for "Intel Quartus"
+1. Download and install Quartus Tool available from Intel..
+The download page can  be found by googling for "Intel Quartus"
     1. This should include Modelsim-Altera Starter Edition and Max 10 FPGA support
-    2. The current version, 17.7, is supported.
+    2. The current version, 17.1, is supported.
 Older versions will fail due to library incompatibilities.
     3. Quartus tools are only available for Windows and Linux.
 On Mac, you'll need to run a VM or some other method to get either a